 Why study biochemistry at Northwestern?

-This program will challenge and prepare you for a job right after graduation or graduate school.
+This program challenges and prepares students for a job after graduation or graduate school.
 Northwestern offers off-campus research internships during the summer or for a semester.
 Organizations include the University of Minnesota, 3M, the County Department of Agriculture, and other biomedical research companies.

 Our approach to learning together, teaching others, and applying knowledge in practical internships results in higher rates of employment and acceptance into graduate programs or medical schools.

-Professors encourage you to explore God’s creation down to the smallest detail to gain a deeper understanding of His power.
-You can conduct original, leading-edge research under Christian faculty who are experts in their respective scientific fields.
-Small class sizes give you access to professors who take a personal interest in you.
-They want to prepare for your next step toward graduate school or starting your career in the fast-growing biochemistry field.
+Professors encourage students to explore God’s creation down to the smallest detail to gain a deeper understanding of His power.
+Students conduct original, leading-edge research under Christian faculty who are experts in their respective scientific fields.
+Small class sizes give students access to professors who take a personal interest in their futures.